 “I am so glad that literary criticism is so much less theoretical these days.
 I hate all that theory”.
 This is the plain-language-is-not-theory hypothesis.
 It is wrong, but more about that later.

 “It is time we moved away from theory and back to our own disciplinary specialisation, namely a close engagement with literary texts.”
 Now this is a tricky one, because the student was summarising a rather sophisticated and persuasive argument advanced by Leon de Kock recently, and getting it wrong.
-De Kock used the image of a boxing ring, with critic and writer slugging it out for primacy.
+De Kock used the image of a boxing ring, using a Heavy Punching Bag, with critic and writer slugging it out for primacy.
 Let’s adapt the image to the student’s misinterpretation, change the actors and the sport, and call it the wrestling match fallacy, with apologies to De Kock: on the one side of the ring, the unctuous theorist, and on the other, the defending champion: literature itself.

 I have a problem with these formulations.
 It is not really a problem in the sense that I find the logic of the assertions off beam, although I suppose there is that as well.
 Rather, I find the claims fundamentally meaningless, as if someone is trying to convince me that wheels are square.
 Conversations about ‘theory’ have always induced that same sense of bafflement I feel when people talk to me about Illuminati plans for world dominance or something similar: I wonder whether we are we even on the same planet here.
 In this blog, I want to describe something of my perplexity in a language that does not borrow so heavily from the language of theory itself, but simply describes why I feel this way.
 Maybe it is not quite possible – to speak “plainly” and personally about theory, but this is my attempt at realising this rather oxymoronic goal.